-The City Nature Challenge (CNC2021) is a global bioblitz competition to get the most people recording, the most records and the highest number of different species recorded across one weekend.
-This year, with many countries still under COVID-19 restrictions, the challenge is focussed on exploring the wildlife on your doorstep and working collaboratively, but with a competitive element!
+The City Nature Challenge (CNC2022) is a global bioblitz competition to get the most people recording, the most records and the highest number of different species recorded across one weekend.
+Again this year, with many countries still under COVID-19 restrictions, the challenge is focussed on exploring the wildlife on your doorstep and working collaboratively, but with a competitive element!

 People in regions across the world will take part by logging their sightings on the iNaturalist platform with a view to recording as much wildlife as they can!
 You don’t actually have to be in a city.
 The name of this challenge reflects it’s origins.

 How do I take part?

 Taking part is really easy.
 All you need to do is sign-up for an account on iNaturalist and start logging your sightings.
 Watch the video below for more information.
 Remember you don’t need to be in a city to take part.
 You can join in anywhere!